xenophenes/pgopen2018/README.md

 Clone this repo and the PG.EU one from https://git.postgresql.org/gitweb/?p=pgeu-website.git;a=summary

+Packages that are needed on a Debian system include:

+python
+python-jinja2
+python-dateutil

 Create your own context.override.json by copying the context.json and adjusting the values as necessary.
 For example: